radiantlogic-v8/documentation-new/documentation/logging-and-troubleshooting-guide/03-radiantone-universal-directory.md

 [2016-03-18 14:58:01,590] [Storage Periodic Refresh - dc=pxy] Finished: total compared 10015 entries [inserted=4, updated=10, deleted=0]
 ```

+#### Log Location

+Periodiccache.log can be viewed and downloaded from Server Control Panel > Log Viewer.

 #### Log Level

 Only log level INFO is applicable.
 Therefore, this cannot be changed.